 With so few components, Nest Secure is really easy to set up.
 First I plugged in my Nest Guard, the system’s base station.
 When I did that, the edges lit up.
 Now, I already had my Nest app downloaded, so I used it to scan the QR code on the bottom of the Guard.
 From there, the app gave me step-by-step instructions, guiding me through a motion detection test, showing me how to make up a password, and more.
 The process was the same for the Nest Detect Sensors and Nest Tags.
 From start to finish, I had my Nest Secure system set up in about ten minutes.

 As the majority of the SimpliSafe system is peel-and-stick, it doesn’t require any special tools or drilling.
 Once you stick all your sensors to the wall, you just plug in the base station and sync everything together in the SimpliSafe app, no problems at all!
+However, if that seems like too much work, you can pay $79 for professional installation.

 Top System Installation